by Ryan Rudominer, Change Agent, Senior Communications Strategist, and Branding Expert

 Here is a list of “Five Reasons B Corporations Matter.”

-1. As B Corps, companies differentiate themselves from the competition by showing they “walk the walk” of social responsibility.
-Global Strategy Group study found that “81% of Americans believe that corporations should take action to address important issues facing society; 88% believe corporations have the power to influence social change.”
+- As B Corps, companies differentiate themselves from the competition by showing they “walk the walk” of social responsibility.
+A Global Strategy Group study found that “81% of Americans believe that corporations should take action to address important issues facing society; 88% believe corporations have the power to influence social change.”

-2. B Corps meet the highest standards of verified social and environmental
+- B Corps meet the highest standards of verified social and environmental

-performance, public transparency, and legal accountability
+performance, public transparency, and legal accountability.
+90% of Americans say

 that “companies must not only say their product or service is beneficial but

 also prove it” (Cone Communications).
 66% of global consumers will pay more to support companies that are committed to making a social and environmental impact (Nielsen Global Corporate Sustainability Report).
 As corporate executive Richard Stammer noted in the Harvard Business Review, “While consumers are clearly rewarding values-based businesses, there’s a very big catch: consumers are not accepting brands’ social and environmental claims at face value.”
-This means that companies must take steps to convince consumers that they “authentically demonstrate commitment to social and environmental impact in order to build consumer trust and business value,” according to the Nielsen study.
+This means that companies must take steps to convince consumers that they “authentically demonstrate commitment to social and environmental impact in order to build consumer trust and business value,” according to the Nielsen study. - B Corps lead a global movement to redefine success in business.
+According to

 the B Corporation site, more than 2,000 B Corps in 50 countries representing

 more than 130 industries have been certified.
-Becoming a B Corp lets companies join the ranks of those, such as Patagonia, Ben & Jerry’s, and Kickstarter, that are also doing great things.
+Becoming a B Corp lets companies join the ranks of those, such as Patagonia, Ben & Jerry’s, and Kickstarter, that are also doing great things. - B Corps have a leg up when it comes to attracting, engaging, and retaining

 talent.
 93% of employees want to work for a company that “cares about them as individuals,” and 74% say their job is more fulfilling when they are provided